DataValues/Common/README.md

 * `StringParser::parse` now throws a `ParseException` instead of an `InvalidArgumentException`
 * Added `TrimmingStringNormalizer`
 * Made `FORMAT_NAME` constants in the Parser classes private
-* Updated minimum required PHP version from 5.5.9 to 7.2

 ### 0.4.3 (2019-06-28)